Not NCAA Property: Players push for reform on social media

 “The NCAA OWNS my name image and likeness,” Baker tweeted.
 “Someone on music scholarship can profit from an album.
 Someone on academic scholarship can have a tutor service.
 For ppl who say “an athletic scholarship is enough.”
 Anything less than equal rights is never enough.
 I am #NotNCAAProperty"

-The NCAA men's basketball tournament starts Thursday with four games.
-Because of the pandemic, the entire tournament is being played in Indiana, with all 68 teams staying in Indianapolis in what the NCAA has described as a “controlled environment.”
+The tweets were posted on the eve of the tournament.
+Because of the pandemic the event is being played entirely in Indiana with all 68 teams staying in what the NCAA describes as a “controlled environment.”
+Players are largely limited to their hotels, practices and games.
+The tournament generates nearly $900 million in revenue for schools and conferences from the NCAA's media rights deal with CBS and Turner Sports to broadcast the games.

+“It's become clear to even the biggest NCAA apologist that we are playing this tournament primarily to deliver content to media rights partners,” said ESPN's Jay Bilas, a former Duke player.
+“That's what this season was about."

-The NCAA is in the process of changing its longstanding rules to allow athletes to profit from their names, images and likenesses.
+The NCAA is in the process of trying to change its longstanding rules to allow athletes to profit from their names, images and likenesses.
 But those efforts have bogged down since the start of 2021.

 The NCAA was scheduled to vote on NIL legislation in January, but that was delayed after a letter from the Justice Department warned the proposed changes could violate antitrust laws.
-Now the DOJ is backing plaintiffs against the NCAA in a case that will be heard by the Supreme Court, further complicating the situation for the NCAA.
+Now the DOJ is backing plaintiffs against the NCAA in a case that will be heard by the Supreme Court, further complicating the situation.

 But there is a good chance the gridlock doesn't let up until after the Supreme Court hands down a decision.